aras-p/UnityGaussianSplatting/readme.md

 :warning: Note: this is all _**a toy**_, it is not robust, it does not handle errors gracefully, it does not interact or composite well with the "rest of rendering", it is not fast, etc. etc. Also, do not file bugs or issues just yet; I will most likely just ignore them and do whatever I please.
 I told you so! :warning:

-First download or clone this repository and open as a Unity (2022.3) project.
+First download or clone this repository and open as a Unity (2022.3, other versions might also work) project.
 Note that the project defaults to DX12 on Windows, since then it can use a faster sorting routine (DX11 should also work, but sorting will be slower).

 <img align="right" src="Doc/shotAssetCreator.png" width="250px">